Compiling with Mono¶

 mono_glue=no. This disables C# scripting.
 This option must be used only for the temporary binary that will generate the glue.
 Godot will print a warning at startup if it was built without the glue sources.

-- The glue sources must be regenerated every time the ClassDB registered API changes.
-That is, for example, when a new method is registered to the scripting API or one of the parameter of such a method changes.
+- The glue sources must be regenerated every time the ClassDB-registered API changes.
+That is, for example, when a new method is registered to the scripting API or one of the parameters of such a method changes.
 Godot will print an error at startup if there is an API mismatch between ClassDB and the glue sources.